bjerrep/twitse/doc/RPI.md

 Stop anything sounding like ntp or systemd-timesyncd or the like if running in software mode.

-## building - native
+## Building - native

-Building on the Pi is super slow.
-A few scripts will make life much easier for testing.
+Building natively (as opposed to crosscompile) on the Pi is super slow but a few scripts will make life much easier for build-deploy cycles when developing.
 As the first thing copy the development PC public keys to the server and clients (see ssh-copy-id) to avoid having to login.
-Then as a first login to the Pi's and manually run cmake and make to verify that everything is ready.
+Then as a first manually login to the Pi's and  run cmake to setup the correct build targets and build the relevant target(s) to catch any missing dependencies.
+If there is no ntp (e.g. systemd-timesyncd) client running on the target then start one before building to avoid confusing make.

-The first script uses rsync for beaming the latest and greatest source files to the Raspberry Pi computers.
-Here there are two clients.
-Adapt the number of clients and their usernames and hostnames.

-    export.sh

-    #!/bin/bash
-    # Execute from project root.
-Adapt usernames and hostnames.
-    # Also adapt the destination path if the project isnt located directly in the remote home dir.
-    rsync --exclude ".git" --exclude "build*" --exclude "bin"  -av -e ssh ${PWD} ludit@server:/home/ludit rsync --exclude ".git" --exclude "build*" --exclude "bin"  -av -e ssh ${PWD} ludit@right:/home/ludit rsync --exclude ".git" --exclude "build*" --exclude "bin"  -av -e ssh ${PWD} ludit@left:/home/ludit

-The second script compiles the server and the client(s) remotely via ssh:

-    remote_build.sh

-    #!/bin/bash
-    ssh -t ludit@server "cd ~/twitse/build ; make -j2 twitse_server control" &
-    ssh -t ludit@left "cd ~/twitse/build ; make -j2 twitse_client" &
-    ssh -t ludit@right "cd ~/twitse/build ; make -j2 twitse_client" &
-    wait < <(jobs -p)
-    exit

-If all this was in the project root on the developer PC then the following line will export the source files, build the server and clients and then restart them all:
+Make a *remote_server_and_clients.txt* file in ./scripts with the server and/or client that should be used.

+Now there is a scripts/export.sh and a scripts/build.sh that do what they say.

+So in twitse root its now

-    /export.sh && ./remote_build.sh && bin/control --kill all
+`$ scripts/export.sh && scripts/build.sh && bin/control --kill all`

-This relies on the line Restart=always in the systemd scripts.
+Things started with systemd will now restart (given that Restart=always in the systemd scripts).

+Otherwise processes will just exit and be ready to get restarted.

 ## systemd